Skip to main content

 using namespace std;

-// CHALLENGE 3: Text Analyzer
+// MILESTONE 3: Text Analyzer

-// Analyze text for word frequency, sentence count, and readability
+// Analyze text for word frequency, sentence count, and readability.

 class TextAnalyzer {